grpc-ecosystem/grpc-gateway/README.md

 }
 ```

-##### The Problem
+###### The Problem
 The ListStuffRequest message contains a nested PageOptions message that represents pagination options for the list operation.
-By default, creating a ServerMux in gRPC-Gateway will be able to parse query parameters for the `stuff_uuid` and other fields.
-However, it can only parse query parameters for the PageOptions message if they are in the format `url?pagination.limit=10`.
-If your endpoint constraints require query parameters to be in the format `url?limit=10`, without specifying the full qualified path in the url, you will need to implement a custom parser to map these parameters correctly into the nested PageOptions message.
+By default, creating a ServerMux in gRPC-Gateway will be able to parse query parameters for the `stuff_uuid` and other basic fields (that are not your own custom message).
+Given that `PageOptions` is a custom message, and therefore will lead to a nested RequestMessage (the root message), it can only parse query parameters for the `PageOptions` message if they are in the format `url?pagination.limit=x`.
+If your endpoint constraints require query parameters to be in the format `url?limit=x`, without specifying the full qualified path in the url, you will need to implement a custom parser to map these parameters correctly into the nested PageOptions message.

-##### Custom Query Parameter Parser:
+###### Custom Query Parameter Parser

 Create a custom [QueryParameterParser](https://github.com/grpc-ecosystem/grpc-gateway/blob/main/runtime/query.go#L30) to handle the nested PageOptions message.
 ```go